 There are important people you meet along your journey (in addition to your chief instructors), that provide guidance and more importantly take time to notice the things you do well, and communicate them to you.
 These are golden moments, unexpected, but very important milestones in the development of every student.

-Having completed Garda vetting and child protection training I was allowed now onto the mats with the younger members, which again afforded additional opportunity for training, as often there was an uneven number on the mat and I was more than happy to step in.
+Having completed Garda vetting and child protection training I was allowed now onto the mats with the younger members, which again afforded new opportunity for training, as often there was an uneven number on the mat and I was more than happy to step in.
 Additionally and importantly, training and helping out with our younger members forced me to put aside physicality and focus entirely on soft technique.
-I had to admire the youth member's talent and skills which often exceeded my own and their exuberance and energy movitaved me to keep-up and train smarter.
+I had to admire the youth member's talent and skills which often exceeded my own and their exuberance and energy movitated me to keep-up and train smarter.

-Training regularly now three, and sometimes four times a week, I begin to make slow but steady progress and further competitions even lead to some medal wins.
+Training regularly, now three and sometimes four times a week, I begin to make slow but steady progress and further competitions even lead to some medal wins.